Organizational Structure

 Design Lead / Manager

-People managers and project leaders responsible for team output, prioritization, and cross-team coordination.
+People manager or project lead.
+Owns team output, prioritization, and cross-team coordination.

 Design Director / Head of Design

-Senior leaders setting org-wide design vision, culture, and strategic alignment with business goals.
+Sets org-wide vision, culture, and strategic alignment with business goals.

 VP of Design / Chief Design Officer

-Executive leaders who integrate design deeply into company strategy, oversee multiple teams, and represent design at the C-suite.
+Executive leader.
+Integrates design into company strategy.
+Oversees multiple teams.
+Represents design at the C-suite.

-• Skills & Competencies: Technical mastery, design thinking, communication, leadership, strategic influence, and mentorship ability.
+• Skills and competencies: Technical ability, design thinking, communication, leadership, strategic influence, mentorship.

-• Ownership & Impact: Expected scope of influence on products, teams, and company outcomes.
+• Ownership and impact: What scope of influence is expected on products, teams, and company outcomes.

-• Mentorship & Growth Responsibilities: Who the role mentors and how they contribute to team development.
+• Mentorship responsibilities: Who the role mentors and how they contribute to team growth.

 Career Ladder Example